Beyond variance reduction: Understanding the true impact of baselines on policy optimization: Introduction

+with $\mu_a$ being the average reward of arm $a$.
+In this case, we are mainly interested in outputting an effective policy at the end of the optimization process, without explicitly considering the performance of intermediary policies.

-Since these methods rely on stochastic estimates of the true gradient, optimization theory predicts that their convergence speed will be affected by the variance of these estimates and by the geometry of the function $J$, represented by its curvature.
+Optimization theory predicts that the convergence speed of stochastic gradient methods will be affected by the variance of the gradient estimates and by the geometry of the function $J$, represented by its curvature.
 Roughly speaking, the geometry dictates how effective true gradient ascent is at optimizing $J(\theta)$ while the variance can be viewed as a penalty, capturing how much slower the optimization process is by using noisy versions of this true gradient.
-More concretely, doing one gradient step with stepsize $\alpha$, using a stochastic estimate $g_t$ of the gradient, leads to
+More concretely, doing one gradient step with stepsize $\alpha$, using a stochastic estimate $g_t$ of the gradient, leads to \citep{bottou2018optimization}:

-when $J$ is $L$-smooth, i.e. its gradients are $L$-Lipschitz~\citep{bottou2018optimization}.
+when $J$ is $L$-smooth, i.e. its gradients are $L$-Lipschitz.

-While most works in the optimization literature focus on improving the dependence on the curvature, research on policy gradient methods is more focused on reducing the noise of the updates.
-One common technique is the use of control variates~\citep{greensmith2004variance, hofmann2015variance}, referred to as \emph{baselines} in the context of reinforcement learning.
-These baselines $b$ are subtracted from the observed returns to obtain shifted returns, $R(\tau_i) - b$, and are typically state-dependent, and do not change the expectation of gradient.
-Previous work showed that the minimum variance baseline for policy evaluation was the expected reward~\citep{bhatnagar2009natural}, while the minimum variance baseline for policy gradient involves the norm of the gradient~\citep{peters2008reinforcement,weaver2013optimal}.
-Reducing variance has been the main motivation for many previous works on baselines~\citep[e.g.,][]{gu2016q, liu2017action, grathwohl2017backpropagation, wu2018variance, cheng2020trajectory}, but baselines' influence on other aspects of the optimization process has hardly been studied.
-In this paper, we take a deeper look at the role of baselines and their effects on optimization.
+As large variance has been identified as an issue for policy gradient (PG) methods, many works have focused on reducing the noise of the updates.
+One common technique is the use of control variates~\citep{greensmith2004variance, hofmann2015variance}, referred to as \emph{baselines} in the context of RL.
+These baselines $b$ are subtracted from the observed returns to obtain shifted returns, $r(a_i) - b$, and do not change the expectation of the gradient.
+In MDPs, they are typically state-dependent.
+While the value function is a common choice, previous work showed that the minimum-variance baseline for the REINFORCE \citep{williams1992simple} estimator is different and involves the norm of the gradient~\citep{peters2008reinforcement}.
+Reducing variance has been the main motivation for many previous works on baselines~\citep[e.g.,][]{gu2016q, liu2017action, grathwohl2017backpropagation, wu2018variance, cheng2020trajectory}, but the influence of baselines on other aspects of the optimization process has hardly been studied.
+We take a deeper look at baselines and their effects on optimization.